Beyond Classical Attention: Quantum Attention for Scalable Computation: Omitted Proofs in Section

 where the first step is from Definition~\ref{def:attention_matrix}, the second step is based on {\bf Part 5} of Lemma~\ref{lem:perturb_tools} and the third step is based on Definition~\ref{def:attention_matrix}.

 \paragraph{Proof of Part 2.} The error analysis for this part follows a similar approach as in {\bf Part 1}.
-Due to its similarity, we will omit the details here. \paragraph{Proof of Part 3.} Based on {\bf Part 1.} of Lemma~\ref{lem:perturb_tools}, for $j \notin S_i$, we have
+Due to its similarity, we will omit the details here. \paragraph{Proof of Part 3.} Based on {\bf Part 1.} of Lemma~\ref{lem:perturb_tools}, for $j \notin S_i$, we have $| A_{i,j} - B_{i,j} | \leq 2 \eta$.
+Based on {\bf Part 2.} of Lemma~\ref{lem:perturb_tools}, for $j \in S_i$, $| A_{i,j} - B_{i,j}|= 0$.
+Furthermore, taking into account the aforementioned findings, we can conclude that $| A_{i,j}-B_{i,j}| \leq 2 \eta$. \end{proof}